Augmented reality: Surgery

-On 30 April 2015, Microsoft announced the Microsoft HoloLens, their first attempt at augmented reality.
 The HoloLens is capable of displaying images for image-guided surgery.
 As augmented reality advances, it finds increasing applications in healthcare.
 Augmented reality and similar computer based-utilities are being used to train medical professionals.
 In healthcare, AR can be used to provide guidance during diagnostic and therapeutic interventions e.g. during surgery.
 Magee et al., for instance, describe the use of augmented reality for medical training in simulating ultrasound-guided needle placement.
 Recently, augmented reality began seeing adoption in neurosurgery, a field that requires heavy amounts of imaging before procedures.

 Smartglasses can be incorporated into the operating room to aide in surgical procedures; possibly displaying patient data conveniently while overlaying precise visual guides for the surgeon.
 Augmented reality headsets like the Microsoft HoloLens have been theorized to allow for efficient sharing of information between doctors, in addition to providing a platform for enhanced training.
 This can, in some situations (i.e. patient infected with contagious disease), improve doctor safety and reduce PPE use.
 While mixed reality has lots of potential for enhancing healthcare, it does have some drawbacks too.
 The technology may never fully integrate into scenarios when a patient is present, as there are ethical concerns surrounding the doctor not being able to see the patient.
 Mixed reality is also useful for healthcare education.
 For example, according to a 2022 report from the World Economic Forum, 85% of first-year medical students at Case Western Reserve University reported that mixed reality for teaching anatomy was "equivalent" or "better" than the in-person class.

-Spatial immersion and interaction

-Augmented reality applications, running on handheld devices utilized as virtual reality headsets, can also digitize human presence in space and provide a computer generated model of them, in a virtual space where they can interact and perform various actions.
-Such capabilities are demonstrated by Project Anywhere, developed by a postgraduate student at ETH Zurich, which was dubbed as an "out-of-body experience".